James McKeown: Cleethorpes Town

 On 7 January 2023, McKeown signed for Cleethorpes Town, managed by his former Grimsby teammate Nathan Arnold.
 McKeown made his debut later that day during a 2–1 win over Tadcaster Albion.

 McKeown signed a new one-year contract with Cleethorpes ahead of the 2023–24 season.

 In December 2023, McKeown became mixed his playing duties by becoming the clubs first team goalkeeping coach.

 International career

 Mckeown has been capped at under 19s with the Republic of Ireland U19 and was selected in the 2009–2010 squad for the European championships for the Republic of Ireland U21 on the substitute bench in November 2009 against Georgia and Armenia.

 In April 2019, McKeown expressed an interest to represent San Marino and had hoped to be called up for their Euro 2020 qualifying games.
 McKeown's grandfather had moved from the country in the 1950s but he was having trouble in finding the documents and evidence he needed in order for him to play.

+Coaching career

+In February 2026, he was announced as Grimsby Borough's goalkeeping coach.